violabs/picard/.ai/working/Specification.md

 parameterNotFoundAction controls the behavior of the binding when the resource exists, and name or selector is valid, but there are no parameters matched by the binding.
 If the value is set to Allow, then no matched parameters will be treated as successful validation by the binding.
 If set to Deny, then no matched parameters will be subject to the failurePolicy of the policy.

-Allowed values are Allow or Deny
+Allowed values are Allow or Deny Default to Deny

-Required

 spec.paramRef.selector (LabelSelector)